TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/README.md

 # Pico MCU from Raspberry Pi
 There are two main approaches currently for programming the [**RPi Pico**](https://www.raspberrypi.org/products/raspberry-pi-pico/) - using a python interpreter installed on the Pico as firmware (for example Micropython or Adafruit's [**CircuitPython**](https://circuitpython.org/board/raspberry_pi_pico/), or using a [**C++ based SDK**](https://github.com/raspberrypi/pico-sdk).
 I am still evaluating the latter using Visual Studio Code, but I am satisfied that the much shorter python programming tool-chain, works well under both of the main Raspberry Pi Os flavours (64 bit and kernel 5.10, and 32 bit with kernel 5.4).
 It seems certain that soon the Arduino IDE will also support the RPi Pico, as well as their own [**Arduino Nano Connect RP2040-based board**](https://blog.arduino.cc/2021/01/20/welcome-raspberry-pi-to-the-world-of-microcontrollers/), and also new RP2040 Pico boards from [**Sparkfun**](https://www.sparkfun.com/rp2040) and [**Adafruit**](https://www.adafruit.com/category/875).

-This is then a short discussion on how to setup and use the micropython toolchain under windows 8.1.
+Below is a short description on how to setup and use the RPi Pico micropython toolchain under windows 8.1 and 10.

-### Installing the Raspberry Pi Pico under Windows 10 and Windows 8.1
+### Installing the Raspberry Pi Pico under Windows 8.1 and 10

 Windows 10 (version 20H2),  installs the necessary COM-Port driver (usbser.inf) automatically - with a new USB Serial device as COM port number x (refer to the four images [**win10Pico1**](images/win10Pico1.jpg) to [**win10Pico4**](images/win10Pico4.jpg) in the images subfolder).
 Unexpectedly, Windows 8.1 (64 bit) seems to be unable to find a suitable serial driver for the RPi Pico MCU, and shows it as an unknown serial device (yellow exclamation mark), in the windows device manager.